scalerflux/scaling-octo-couscous/README.md

 <details>
 <summary>Day 1 - Introduction to Verilog RTL Design and Synthesis</summary>

 * RTL design is checked for adherence to spec
-* the simulator we use for that is Iverilog
+* the simulator we use for that is 'Iverilog'

-What's a design?
+What's a Design?
 * Actaul verilog/files
 * Has intended functionality
 * Meets required specifications